dnsimple/dnsimple-support/content/articles/integrated-dns-providers.markdown

 # Integrated DNS Providers

 DNSimple supports the ability to view and manage zones that are deployed in other DNS providers external to DNSimple.
-DNSimple calls such providers "integrated DNS providers" and zones ["integrated zones"](/articles/managing-external-zones).
+DNSimple calls such providers "integrated DNS providers" and zones ["integrated zones"](/articles/managing-integrated-zones).

 ## Supported Features

-- **Import integrated zones**: When you link an integrated DNS provider to your DNSimple account, all the zones hosted on that integrated DNS provider will be imported into DNSimple and listed on the [Zones](/articles/managing-external-zones) page.
+- **Import integrated zones**: When you link an integrated DNS provider to your DNSimple account, all the zones hosted on that integrated DNS provider will be imported into DNSimple and listed on the [Zones](/articles/managing-integrated-zones) page.
 - **Management of integrated zone records**: List, create, update, and delete integrated zone records from DNSimple using the [Deployment Editor](/articles/deployment-editor).
 (Note: The list of supported record types differs based on the provider)
-- **2-way Syncing of Records**: Sync your integrated zone records from the integrated zone to DNSimple, or from DNSimple to the external zone, with the [Deployment Editor](/articles/deployment-editor#record-syncing).
+- **2-way Syncing of Records**: Sync your integrated zone records from the integrated zone to DNSimple, or from DNSimple to the integrated zone, with the [Deployment Editor](/articles/deployment-editor#record-syncing).

 ## Supported Integrated DNS Providers

-To manage [integrated zones](/articles/managing-external-zones) from DNSimple, you first have to link an integrated DNS provider to your DNSimple account.
+To manage [integrated zones](/articles/managing-integrated-zones) from DNSimple, you first have to link an integrated DNS provider to your DNSimple account.

 DNSimple supports the management of zones from the authoritative DNS providers listed below.